H'Hen Niê: Philanthropy

 In February 2019, she spoke to 12,000 students at a conference organized by the Francis Padua Papica Foundation in Naga, Camarines Sur, Philippines where she shared her stories and affirmed her stance on believing in oneself to overcome one's challenges.
-A month later, H'Hen initiated a project that would provide sanitary water and common street lights to people in her village and hoped to complete the project before she ended her reign as Miss Universe Vietnam in late 2019.
+A month later, H'Hen initiated a project that would provide clean water and street lights to people in her village.
+Hoping to complete the project before she ended her reign as Miss Universe Vietnam in late 2019.